 Although many have moved to the valleys and plains in recent generations the Kachin are a mountain people.

 Within the Kachin there are 7 linguistic sub-groups, each with a particular dress.
 They consider themselves of one ethnicity because they all share the same last names and all share the same dancing festival traditions.
-All Kachin still belong to clans.
-In Kachin culture you can be related by blood, marriage, family name, language group or clans, and so Kachin consider most other Kachin to be brothers and sisters, or at least cousins.

 The Kachin mostly refer to themselves collectively as Wungpang.
 Kachin is the word that the Burmese and the world use to refer to them.

-The Kachin population is about 2.5 million people, of which about 1 million live in the borders of Burma today.
+The Kachin population is about 3.5 million people, of which about 1 million live in the borders of Burma today.